Plestiodon multivirgatus

 Plestiodon multivirgatus, commonly known as the many-lined skink, the northern many-lined skink, or the variable skink, is a medium-sized species of lizard, a member of the North American skink genus Plestiodon in the family Scincidae.
+The species is native to the western United States.

 Taxonomy

 The taxonomy of this species is somewhat unclear, even amongst researchers.
 Most commonly, two subspecies are recognized: